Accessibility

 We have made our website speech enabled.
 This means that we have installed a programme called Reachdeck on our server which will read the text on our web pages out loud.
 It will only do this if you have installed the free user software on your own computer first.

-The Reachdeck button (figure of a person) is at the top of the screen on all our web pages and it will open the toolbar if you click on it.
+The Reachdeck button (figure of a person) is at the top or bottom of the screen depending if you are on desktop or mobile and it will open the toolbar if you click on it.
+Instructions for how to use this tool bar are further up this page.

 It is an online screen reader to help anyone who would prefer to listen to the content on our website rather than read it.
 It is special software which reads the text on the screen and speaks those words to you out loud.
 When it is running, you simply need to move the mouse over some text on our web page, click on the icon that appears and the text is read out to you.